GLOBAL MARKETS-Stocks jump on Greek debt plan, U.S. dollar falls

 * Oil rises solidly for third straight session

-* Australian dollar skids after surprise rate cut (Updates to afternoon trading)
+* Australian dollar skids after surprise rate cut (Updates to the open of U.S. trading, changes byline and dateline, previous LONDON)

 By Ryan Vlastelica